raspberrypi/pico-project-generator/README.md

 # pico-project-generator

+## This project is now deprecated.
+Please use the Visual Studio Code plugin for RP-series microcontrollers which provides this functionality plus much more.

 This is a command line or GUI tool, written in Python, to automatically generate a Pico C SDK Project.

 The tool will generate all required CMake files, program files and VSCode IDE files for the set of features requested.